0Shark/iplant/README.md

 # iPlant
 ![intro.jpg not loaded](https://github.com/0Shark/iplant/blob/main/imgs/intro.jpg?raw=true)

 iPlant is a project about helping the environment by planting trees.
-We can make planting trees even more fun with out application.
+We can make planting trees even more fun with our application.
 You can earn points, personalize your trees at the iPlant website and more other cool functionalities.

 ## Getting Started